Kole Calhoun Preview, Player Props: Guardians vs. Blue Jays

-The Cleveland Guardians and Kole Calhoun, who went 0-for-4 last time in action, take on Hyun-Jin Ryu and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.
+The Cleveland Guardians, including Kole Calhoun (batting .275 in his past 10 games, with a double, two home runs, two walks and seven RBI), battle starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Blue Jays.
+He had a one-hit performance in his most recent game (1-for-4) against the Blue Jays.

 Kole Calhoun Game Info & Props vs. the Blue Jays